Rodgers-M/dotfiles/README.md

 [video showing how to use emmet for html snippets](https://youtu.be/Sc30cyEH5oo?t=405) do `:help map-which-keys ` for vim's suggestions on what keys to map.

+# Tip
+after installing dependencies also install the respective coc-server for your perffered language. e.g for js/ts install [coc-tsserver](https://github.com/neoclide/coc-tsserver)

+# The coc-plugins i use for my development.
+- coc-tsserver
+- coc-prettier